Caterpillar GNN: Replacing Message Passing with Efficient Aggregation: Abstract

 \section{Abstract}

-Message-passing graph neural networks (MPGNNs) dominate modern graph learning, typically prioritizing maximal expressive power.
-In contrast, we introduce an \emph{efficient aggregation} mechanism, deliberately trading off some expressivity for stronger and more structured aggregation capabilities.
-Our approach allows seamless scaling between classical message-passing and simpler methods based on colored or plain walks.
-We rigorously characterize the expressive power at each intermediate step using homomorphism counts from a hierarchy of generalized \emph{caterpillar graphs}.
-Based on this foundation, we propose the \emph{Caterpillar GNN}, whose robust graph-level aggregation enables it to successfully tackle synthetic graph-level task specifically designed to be challenging for classical MPGNNs.
-Moreover, we demonstrate that, on real-world datasets, the Caterpillar GNN achieves comparable predictive performance while significantly reducing the number of nodes in the hidden layers of the computational graph.
+Message-passing graph neural networks (MPGNNs) dominate modern graph learning.
+Typical efforts enhance MPGNN's expressive power by enriching the adjacency-based aggregation.
+In contrast, we introduce an \emph{efficient aggregation} over walk incidence-based matrices that are constructed to deliberately trade off some expressivity for stronger and more structured inductive bias.
+Our approach allows for seamless scaling between classical message-passing and simpler methods based on walks.
+We rigorously characterize the expressive power at each intermediate step using homomorphism counts over a hierarchy of generalized \emph{caterpillar graphs}.
+Based on this foundation, we propose Caterpillar GNNs, whose robust graph-level aggregation successfully tackles a benchmark specifically designed to challenge MPGNNs.
+Moreover, we demonstrate that, on real-world datasets, Caterpillar GNNs achieve comparable predictive performance while significantly reducing the number of nodes in the hidden layers of the computational graph.